 For example, if a bank thinks you’re a risk, doesn’t like your transaction patterns, or a low-level employee labels your business as high-risk, you’re in trouble.
-Then, your account could get investigated, frozen, shutdown, or all three.
+Then, your bank account could get investigated, frozen, shut down, or all three.

 In fact, transferwise is deactivating accounts and holding customer funds for 6+ months.
 Similarly, Paypal has done the same for years.
 And now, major banks are getting in on the trend.
 And now, account freezes are now used as a compliance tool.

-As a result, one of the benefits of an international bank account is that you minimize the risk of account freezes and asset holds.
-So, by diversifying funds across multiple banks in different jurisdictions with different legal systems, you reduce risk and ensure you always have access to your money.
+As a result, one of the benefits of banking internationally is that you minimize the risk of account freezes and asset holds.
+So, by diversifying funds across multiple banks in different banking jurisdictions with different legal systems, you reduce risk and ensure you always have access to your money.

 Your personal assets can be frozen in seconds.
 That is a fact.
 For example, creditors, tax authorities, or court judgments, can result in your money being legally seized, even before a trial for any wrongdoings.

-So it’s no surprise that one of the major benefits of an international bank account is that your money is held in a foreign jurisdiction.
+So it’s no surprise that one of the major benefits of having international bank accounts is that your money is held in a foreign jurisdiction.

-By keeping your money overseas, in a jurisdiction that is subject to different laws and outside the reach of your home country, you can limit the power that any single government has over you and your money.
+By keeping your money in a bank account overseas, in a banking jurisdiction that is subject to different laws and outside the reach of your home country, you can limit the power that any single government has over you and your money.
 Your account can’t be frozen or seized in seconds just because a creditor or a judge made a mistake.

 If you keep 100% of your assets in the same country where you live and work, you’re exposed to serious (and unnecessary) legal and financial risk.

 Consequently, asset protection is such a major benefit of an international bank account.
-In fact, by simply having bank accounts in different countries that are subject to different laws, you can minimize risk and legally protect yourself from a host of unpleasantries.
-And by having an emergency fund in a foreign country, you ensure that you always have access to your cash, no matter what happens.
+In fact, by simply having an offshore bank account in a different country that is subject to different laws, you can minimize risk and legally protect yourself from a host of unpleasantries.
+And by having an emergency fund with an offshore bank account in a foreign country, you ensure that you always have access to your cash, no matter what happens.

 Think about it.
 Above all, you could be left cut-off from your funds and financially stranded for any of the following reasons.

-For individuals and companies in certain countries, a major benefit of an international bank account is lower taxes–or no taxes at all.
+For individuals and companies in certain countries, a major benefit of bank account opening with an offshore bank is lower taxes–or no taxes at all.
 For that reason, lower taxes are often a major attraction to offshore banking.